- Apply for Yukon Health Care Insurance

 You can submit an appeal if your service request is declined.

-- Request a review by the director of Insured Health and Hearing Services, as per Section 5 of the Yukon Health Care Insurance Plan Act.
+- Request a review by the director of Insured Health and Hearing Services, under Section 5 of the Yukon Health Care Insurance Plan Act.

 - The director will review all materials provided.